Appendices

 3. To prevent clogging, underdrain pipes must be surrounded by a geotextile fabric if a sand layer is used.
 [Section 4.2.3, 11c]

-9. Verify that inlets or area drains are provided for all porous pavement areas in excess of 5,000 square feet, in order to provide positive overflow.
+9. Verify that inlets or area drains are provided for all porous surface areas in excess of 5,000 square feet, in order to provide positive overflow.
 [Section 4.2.3, 12]

-11. Verify that an observation well is provided for a storage system that includes stone storage and that it meets the following requirements:
+11. Verify that observation wells are provided for SMPs that include stone storage and that they meet the following requirements:

 1. The observation well must be placed at the invert of the stone bed.
 [Section 4.2.3, 15a]

-2. An observation well must be located near the center of the stone bed system to monitor the level and duration of water stored within the SMP (drain down time).
+2. The observation well must be located near the center of the stone bed system to monitor the level and duration of water stored within the SMP (drain down time).
+A minimum of six inches of clearance must be provided between the edge of the observation well’s concrete ring or frame and any nearby site features (curbing, tree pits, sidewalk edge, etc.).
+Plan view dimensioning for the proposed location of the observation well, relative to the boundaries of the SMP it lies within, must be provided on the plans.
 [Section 4.2.3, 15b]

 3. Adequate inspection and maintenance access to the observation well must be provided.
 [Section 4.2.3, 15c]